j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.garbage.collect.md

 Target org to analyse.
 All deprecated package members from this org are analysed.

+# flags.output-dir.summary

+Optionally provide the path of the manifest to create.

+# flags.output-dir.description

+When provided, the command creates a manifest file (`package.xml`) at the target location.

 # examples

 - <%= config.bin %> <%= command.id %>